NilAtabey/TalkTagger/README.md

 ## File Upload Requirements

 ### Discord Exports:
-- Export your Discord server/channel as JSON
+- Export your Discord direct messages/server channel as TXT using external tools
-- Include all message history
-- Upload the JSON file or ZIP containing multiple JSON files
+- Upload the TXT file(s)

 ### WhatsApp Exports:
+- Go to Settings > Chats > Export Chat
-- Export your WhatsApp chat as TXT file
+- Export your WhatsApp chat as ZIP file
-- Include all message history
-- Upload the TXT file or ZIP containing multiple TXT files
+- Extract it and upload the TXT file

 ## Technical Details